GeneSUN/wifi_score_v4/agentic/readme.md

 Cons:
 - Requires dedicated GPU infrastructure and ongoing deployment maintenance — a significant operational burden for a data science team
 - One-time release with no future updates; as the underlying technology evolves, this model falls behind with no upgrade path
-- Despite the fine-tuning advantage, when a general model is paired with a well-designed RAG layer, the local model's domain edge largely disappears

 *Option 2: Commercial API — Claude (selected)*